ShravanSunder/hackathon-2022-02-roadToWeb3/README.md

 - lender gets ERC-20 rewards

 if the time passes,
-- the lender can claim the NFT and any rewards from veNFT staking obtained
+- the lender can claim the NFT and any rewards from deposit obtained